 Welcome To Elm Hollow Farm!

-Elm Hollow Farm is an eco-friendly small family farm breeding high quality AHCA-registered Highland Cattle for breeding stock and show.
-We have undergone a major transition in 2019 both in our physical facility and in our foundation breeding stock.
+Elm Hollow Farm is an eco-friendly small family farm breeding high quality AHCA-registered pure-bred Highland Cattle for breeding stock and show.

 We also have semen available from our outstanding herd sires, Big Ridge VooDoo Magic and Big Ridge Fergus.

 Please sign up for our newsletter to receive farm news, healthy living tips, and our latest educational articles.